 Using what you know works best to acquire new users and sales much sooner in your customer experience or funnel.

-Lookalike Modeling A very accessible form of Lookalike Modeling, from networks like Google Ads and Facebook Ads, lets you reach new users who are likely to be interested in your business because they're similar to your best users.
+Lookalike Modeling: A very accessible form of Lookalike Modeling, from networks like Google Ads and Facebook Ads, lets you reach new users who are likely to be interested in your business because they're similar to your best users.

-There are various methods to do this, as each marketer’s tech and analytics stack differs from another’s.
+There are various ways to do this, as each marketer’s tech and analytics stack differs from another’s.
 A great start would be to make sure you keep tabs on the following channels, if they apply to your brand: